QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Library Identification

-\paragraph{Stability of Identified Libraries} We verify this assumption based on the stability of our identification.
+\textbf{Stability of Identified Libraries} We verified this assumption based on the stability of our identification.
 Some targets can have multiple identifications due to multiple domain names mapping to a single IP address.
-Therefore, we can analyze the stability of these identifications for further analysis.
-No inconsistencies can be found within a single scan, even though up to \num{100} domains are used as \ac{sni} value for each IP address.
-If an identification is possible, it is consistent across successful scans.
-Furthermore, we use three consecutive weekly scans and compare the results of our library identification.
-While our data does not allow to derive a trend or development in current \quic{} deployments, it shows that the identification is consistent and stable and not influenced by network or timing events, \eg{} caching. \sm{8.4} IPv4 targets are visible in all three scans and can be identified in at least one scan. \sm{8.1} out of these can be identified in all three scans; for \sperc{99.99} of them the identified library is consistent.
-Only for 21 IPv4 addresses a single change is visible.
-They are distributed across 11 different \acp{as} and consist of different library combinations.
-Comparing our identification to HTTP \textit{Server} header information shows that if the header is available, it matches the identification and the visible change.
-Therefore, we argue that our identification is stable and not influenced by network or timing effects, but changes are due to actual changes in deployments.
+Within a single scan, we saw no inconsistent libraries per IP address, even though up to \num{100} domains were used as \ac{sni} values for each IP address.
+Furthermore, we evaluate the stability of our identification over nine months comparing our library identification of four scans, one from April, July, October and December 2023. \sm{6.6} IPv4 targets were visible in all four scans and were identified in at least one. \sm{6.3} were identified in all four scans; for \sperc{99.99} of them, the identified library was consistent.
+It shows that the identification is consistent and stable and not influenced by network or timing events, \eg{} caching.
+Only for 215 IPv4 addresses changes were visible.
+They are distributed across 53 different \acp{as} and consist of different library combinations.
+We argue that our identification is stable and not influenced by network or timing effects.
+Changes are due to actual deployment changes.
+For the remaining evaluation, we focused on the scan from October 2023.